Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Crossings between filled metric balls

 In Section~\ref{sec-pbl-bdy}, we prove an upper bound for the boundary lengths of filled metric balls centered at edges on the boundary in a free Boltzmann quadrangulation with simple boundary, which will be used to remove the truncation in the estimate of Section~\ref{sec-uihpq-crossing}.
 In Section~\ref{sec-crossing-proof}, we conclude the proof of Proposition~\ref{prop-fb-crossing} using the estimates of the preceding subsections, the modulus of continuity estimate for $\lambda^n$ in Proposition~\ref{prop-bdy-equicont}, and a triangle inequality argument.
+In Section~\ref{sec-crossing-proof-bdy}, we conclude the proof of Proposition~\ref{prop-fb-crossing-bdy}.